- Help staff members foster healthy relationships among children.

 Solicit feedback and provide opportunities for choice: Children love to give their opinions about things.
 Involve them in decisions and making choices to show that you trust their judgment and value their opinions.

 Children learn to be social first and foremost as a member of their family.
 Families teach children about appropriate social behaviors and how to be social.
-Parents and caregivers play an essential role in children’s social development.
-Involving families and parents helps staff members understand and develop relationships with families.
+Families and caregivers play an essential role in children’s social development.
+Involving families helps staff members understand and develop relationships with children.
 Research shows that children of families who are involved in their programs develop more positive attitudes and self-confidence.
-Family involvement can help teachers incorporate the family’s values and culture into the classroom activities.
-Also, involving the family in the classroom or program helps staff members understand what is happening in the home and encourages parents to support and promote similar behaviors at home.
-The parent-staff relationship also is an important model for children.
-Good parent-staff relationships are fostered through good communication skills and mutual respect.
+Family involvement can help staff incorporate the family’s values and culture into the classroom activities.
+Also, involving the family in the classroom or program helps staff members understand what is happening in the home and encourages families to support and promote similar behaviors at home.
+The family-staff relationship also is an important model for children.
+Good family-staff relationships are fostered through good communication skills and mutual respect.

 This video shares how one staff member builds relationships with families: